December 8th, 2018

 After a minute or two of setting up, Justin and Igoe sang “Weather Balloons” for mic check.
 I sat in the second pew and listened as their voices danced through the empty building.
 Van was tasked with working the soundboard and he tinkered with it until the balance of everything came to a point of audible comfort.

 “Man,” Justin said after soundcheck, “this place reminds me a lot of where I grew up.”

 We ran through the rain, across the yard to the house where we’d spend the night just as Pete arrived and began his own setup.

 The four of us were overwhelmed by the beauty of the main room in the guest house.
 The interior of the living room was covered with posters from the bands who had come through over the years.
 Once Pete had set up, he came in the house to have a look around with us.

-We all grabbed a bite to eat from the buffet set up outside, which was stocked with pulled pork, homemade pecan pie, an homemade stew.
-The $10 charge was waived for each of us, but Justin paid as he went by the admissions bowl.
+We all grabbed a bite to eat from the buffet set up on the porch, which was stocked with pulled pork, homemade pecan pie, and homemade stew.
+The $10 charge was waived for each of us, but Justin dropped $20 in as he went by the admissions bowl.

 “That’s the thing about a place like this,” he said as we walked back inside, away from the noise of the rain, “you’ve gotta support it to keep it goin’.”